 The TID-To-Link Mapping field contains zero, one, or two TID-To-Link Mapping elements as specified in

-9.4.2.314 (TID-To-Link Mapping element) in order to suggest a preferred mappingcontains one or two TID-To-Link Mapping elements if the Status Code is set to 134 (PREFERRED_TID_TO_LINK_MAP- PING_SUGGESTED).
+9.4.2.314 (TID-To-Link Mapping element) in order to suggest a preferred mapping.
+The field contains zero, one, or two TID-To-Link Mapping elements if the Status Code is set to SUCCESS or 133(DENIED_TID_TO_LINK_MAPPING).
+The field contains one or two TID-To-Link Mapping elements if the Status Code is set to 134 (PREFERRED_TID_TO_LINK_MAP- PING_SUGGESTED).
 Otherwise, it does not contain a TID-To-Link Mapping element.
 When it contains two TID-To-Link Mapping elements, the Direction subfield in one of the TID-To-Link Mapping elements is set to 0 (Downlink) and the Direction subfield in the other of the TID-To-Link Mapping elements is set to 1 (Uplink).

+If the frame is transmitted by an AP affiliated with an AP MLD, the ML Load field is optionally present.
+Otherwise, the ML Load field is not present.

 11.2.3.15 TIM Broadcast

 TGbe editor: Please update the subclause as follows (#6643):